USS Midway Museum

-The USS Midway Museum is a historical naval aircraft carrier museum located in downtown San Diego, California at Navy Pier.
+The USS Midway Museum is a historical naval aircraft carrier museum in San Diego, California, United States, located at Navy Pier.
 The museum consists of the aircraft carrier Midway.
 The ship houses an extensive collection of aircraft, many of which were built in Southern California.

 History

 The USS Midway was the United States' longest-serving aircraft carrier of the 20th century, from 1945 to 1992.
-Approximately 200,000 Sailors served aboard the carrier, known for several naval aviation breakthroughs as well as several humanitarian missions.
+Approximately 200,000 sailors served aboard the carrier, known for several naval aviation breakthroughs as well as several humanitarian missions.
 It was the only carrier to serve the entire length of the Cold War and beyond.
 It is currently a museum ship in San Diego, California.

 Midway opened as a museum on 7 June 2004.
 By 2012 annual visitation exceeded 1 million visitors.
 As of 2015 Midway is the most popular naval warship museum in the United States.
 The museum has over 13,000 members, and hosts more than 700 events a year, including more than 400 active-duty Navy retirements, re-enlistments, and changes of command.
 The museum also hosts approximately 50,000 students on field trips and 5,000 children in its overnight program annually.

-Admission includes a self-guided audio tour, narrated by former Midway Sailors to more than 60 locations, including sleeping quarters, engine room, galley, bridge, brig, post office, foc's'le, pilots' ready rooms, officers quarters, primary flight control, and "officers country".
+Admission includes a self-guided audio tour, narrated by former Midway Sailors to more than 60 locations, including sleeping quarters, engine room, galley, bridge, brig, post office, fo'c'sle, pilots' ready rooms, officers quarters, primary flight control, Carrier Intelligence Center (CVIC), and "officers country".
 Other features include climb-aboard aircraft and cockpits, videos, flight simulators, and a narrated audio tour for youngsters.